-Your Binghamton University Computer Account is used to access all online resources on campus: BU BRAIN, housing request form, Blackboard, public computers on campus, Internet connection, etc. You access your computer account by logging in with your User ID and password.
+Your Binghamton University Computer Account is used to access all online resources on campus: housing request form, Blackboard, public computers on campus, Internet connection, Medicat (health forms), Internet connection, BU BRAIN Self-Service etc. To access your computer account :

 Know Your B-Number

 The B-Number is the primary identification number for students.
 Your B-Number was sent to you upon receipt of your admissions application to Binghamton.
 Forgot your B-Number?
-Log into BU BRAIN, select the "Home" tab and click on "What's My B-Number?".
+Log into the Binghamton portal, my.binghamton.edu , click on the BU BRAIN icon in the top left-hand corner, the select the "Home" tab and click on "What's My B-Number?".

 Your BMail is where we send all official university information, including orientation and housing details, required health forms, semester bill, financial aid and more!

-- Freshmen and transfer students are guaranteed housing for fall 2014.
-Explore the different room styles (doubles, singles, suites, on-campus apartment) and community attributes.
+- Explore the different room styles (doubles, singles, suites, on-campus apartment) and community attributes.

 At Orientation you will:

 * Obtain academic and pre-professional advising from faculty and professional advisors